tomasguillen/picklejar/README.md

 Send an email to tomguillen at zoho dot com, if you find a bug or have any comments or ideas you would like to see added to the library.
 Any code contribution will be welcomed and considered.

 # C++ PickleJar
+Created for the need to save complex objects into files and then recalling their content into objects in a fast way.
+It uses memcpy and it saves you the need to create your own parser, it also has a simple versioning system that allows you to handle data structure upgrades and changes for your users.
+The best way to learn how to use it is by looking at the examples and looking at this detailed README as a reference.

-Save and Load Objects and Vectors and Arrays from/to files, ifstreams or byte buffers; a simple versioning system prevents you from making common mistakes, and it allows you to update the objects stored after the fact.
+In summary PickleJar allows you to Save and Load Objects and Vectors and Arrays from/to files, ifstreams or byte buffers; a simple versioning system prevents you from making common mistakes, and it allows you to update the objects stored after the fact.

 ## The Ultimate Goal Of This Library
 In an ideal world, you could just call ```picklejar::pickle_write_or_read(any_kind_of_object);``` and it would do the right thing.
 Unfortunately, c++20 doesn't have a way to reflect on the value member types of a class, so I can't loop through each member and use the right API call in the right circumstance.
 Maybe reflection will appear in c++23, but until then you will have to use one of the two APIs I've provided below.